Arcoders/tanane-app/README.md

 * Module Resolution: Configures module resolution to "bundler" mode for better compatibility with bundlers.

-* Linting: Enforces strict type checking and various linting rules (strict, noUnusedLocals, noUnusedParameters, noFallthroughCasesInSwitch).
+* Linting: Enforces strict type checking and various linting rules.

 The tsconfig.json file ensures proper compilation, bundling, and strict type checking for the project.

 ---